 Xia Jie has been serving as the Vice-president and Member of the Secretariat of the All-China Women's Federation (ACWF) since February 2017.
-Prior to that, she served as a Member of the Standing Committee of the CPC Henan Provincial Committee in central China and Director-General of its Organization Department for five years.
-Her service to the government dates back to 2000, holding positions including Director-General of the United Front Work Department at the CPC Heilongjiang Provincial Committee, Deputy-Secretary of the Standing Committee of the CPC Shuangyashan Municipal Committee and Secretary of Shuangyashan Municipal Commission for Discipline Inspection, and Member of the Standing Committee of the CPC Shuangyashan Municipal Committee in Heilongjiang Province and Director-General of the Publicity Department.
+Prior to that, she served as a Member of the Standing Committee of the CPC Henan Provincial Committee in Central China and Director-General of its Organization Department for five years.
+Her service to the government dates back to 2000, holding positions such as Director-General of the United Front Work Department at the CPC Heilongjiang Provincial Committee, Deputy-Secretary of the Standing Committee of the CPC Shuangyashan Municipal Committee and Secretary of Shuangyashan Municipal Commission for Discipline Inspection, and Member of the Standing Committee of the CPC Shuangyashan Municipal Committee in the Heilongjiang Province and Director-General of the Publicity Department.

-Xia, from the Hui ethnic group and a native of the city of Yucheng in east China's Shandong Province, was born in November 1960.
+Jie, a member of the Hui ethnic minority and a native of the city of Yucheng in East China's Shandong Province, was born in November 1960.
 She graduated from the Department of Economic Management at Northeast Forestry University with a master's degree.